 Communication best practices:

 New importers see the FOB factory price and think that's their cost.
+Then they're shocked when the landed cost in the UK is 40% higher.

 Your real cost includes: